Description

 This is a private adoption, so a state or foster care home study might not work.
 A state authorized private domestic or international home study is generally required.
 You will need a current, updated or new home study for this adoption.

-Due to state laws, we are unable to place this child in CT, MA, NY, FL, or DE.
+Due to state laws, we are unable to place this child in CT, MA, NY, or DE.
 If you live in WI, there are a few steps that have to be followed, but it is possible to adopt from there.
 If you live in OR, you may need to travel to the child’s state to finalize the adoption.
+We have made recent connections in FL that could potentially make it possible to place in that state.
+Please contact us for more information.

 If we have home study ready families for this child, we will consider them first.
 Therefore, if you are willing to take a child between the ages of 9 and 15, we suggest you begin the process as soon as possible.